 - 1 cup (275g) smooth peanut / almond butter (any nut butter will work)

-- 5 linseed/flax eggs (5 tbsp milled linseed mixed with 10 tbsp water)
+- 5 linseed/flax eggs (5 tablespoon milled linseed mixed with 10 tablespoon water)

-Put the berries and water in a small saucepan on a medium heat.
-Let them cook for around 5 minutes, then add the 1 tbsp of maple syrup / coconut sugar
+- Put the berries and water in a small saucepan on a medium heat.
+Let them cook for around 5 minutes, then add the 1 tablespoon of maple syrup / coconut sugar